 The Italian Greyhound becomes a Pure Breed

 Italian Greyhounds c 1875

 By the 1800's the Italian Greyhound was well known in both Italy and Britain.
-They were first shown in Birmingham, England in 1860 and registered in the British Stud Book from 1875.
-Unfortunately in Britain exaggeration of smallness led to skinny, frail and shivery apple-headed specimens weighing only 4 lbs (2 Kilos), which made them lose their attraction to the general public.
+They were first shown in Birmingham, England in 1860 and registered in the English Stud Book from 1875.
+Unfortunately, in Britain miniaturisation led to skinny, frail, and shivery apple-headed specimens weighing only 4 lbs (2 Kilos), which made them lose their appeal to the general public.

 However, there were some wonderful breed descriptions written in this period.
 For example this word picture of the Italian Greyhound's unique gait penned by Stonehenge in 1886 describes this as a

 '... remarkable 'prancing' action which is almost invariably exhibits with its forelegs.
 No other animal, as far as I know, possesses this action to the same extent.
 It is true that some horses lift their legs till, as the dealers say "are in danger of putting their feet through their curb chains;" but this is done in a comparatively heavy and lumbering style, without the true dance-like "prance" of the Italian Greyhound.
 Occasionally, but very rarely, an English Greyhound, or even a Deerhound, exhibits this action to some extent, but even then it is exceptional; whereas in the Italian it is the rule, and almost and invariable one.'